Federal pandemic unemployment benefits are ending

 - Wear masks

-- Vaccine requirement for healthcare workers in correctional facilities and detention centers
+- Healthcare workers in correctional facilities and detention centers

 - Healthcare worker protections in high-risk settings